infor-design/enterprise-ng/src/soho/accordion/README.md

 ## Inputs

-The 'accordion' component provides a number of options to controls it behaviour, and presentation.
+The 'accordion' component provides a number of options to control its behaviour, and presentation.

 | Name | Description |
 | --- | --- |